uktrade/uk-trade-quotas-dashboard/README.md

 4. Add any changed files to the git stage.

-5. Commit, with a descriptive message, and push.
+5. Commit and push.
+The commit message can be brief, but should be accurate.

 6. Make a pull request.
 It should appear at https://github.com/uktrade/uk-trade-quotas-dashboard/pulls.